yuruse419/csc-422-assignment-1/README.md

 1. Show a table of all pets.
 2. Allow the user to select a pet ID (array index).
 3. Remove selected pet.

+# Stage 4

+## Load Pets from and Save Pets to File
+1. On start, populate ArrayList with saved pets.
+2. On pet insertion, add pet to file.
+3. On pet deletion, remove pet from file.